-Military spouses and children who have U.S. lawful permanent residence (green cards) have some special rights under U.S. immigration laws when it comes to apply for U.S. citizenship (naturalization).
+Military spouses and children who have U.S. lawful permanent residence (green cards) have some special rights under U.S. immigration laws when it comes to applying for U.S. citizenship (naturalization).

-To be considered is performing military service for the United States, your spouse or parent must have been on active or reserve duty in the U.S. Army, Navy, Marines, Air Force, or Coast Guard, or in a National Guard unit while the unit was federally recognized as a reserve component of the U.S. Armed Forces.
-(See 8 C.F.R Section 328.1.)
+As a preliminary matter, to be considered as performing military service for the United States, your spouse or parent must have been on active or reserve duty in the U.S. Army, Navy, Marines, Air Force, or Coast Guard; or in a National Guard unit while the unit was federally recognized as a reserve component of the U.S. Armed Forces.
+(See 8 C.F.R § 328.1.)

-You can take additionally advantage of an exception allowing spouses of U.S. citizens to apply for citizenship after only three years of permanent residence if you've been living together that whole time.
+You can take additional advantage of an exception allowing spouses of U.S. citizens to apply for citizenship after only three years of permanent residence if you've been living together that whole time.

 If you plan to make use of this exception, you'll need to obtain a signed and completed Form DD-1278, "Certificate of Overseas Assignment to Support Application to File Petition for Naturalization" from the appropriate military official.
 This form certifies that you have "concurrent travel orders" and are authorized to join your military spouse abroad.

 To apply for citizenship, you'll need to file USCIS Form N-400, with some accompanying documents and a fee.
-The instructions with the form will give you the latest information on where to file and what fee you'll owe.
+The instructions with the form will give you the latest information on where to mail it and what fee you'll owe.

-If you have a green card and your U.S. citizen spouse, child, or parent dies while serving honorably on active duty with the U.S. Armed Forces, and (if you're a spouse) the two of you were married and living together at the time of death, you can apply for citizenship right away.
-There's no need to wait to fulfill the usual three- or five-years’ permanent residence requirement.
-(See I.N.A.
-Section 319(d), 8 U.S.C.
-Section 1430(d).)
+If you have a U.S. green card and your U.S. citizen spouse, child, or parent dies while serving honorably on active duty with the U.S. Armed Forces, and (if you're a spouse) the two of you were married and living together at the time of death, you can apply for U.S. citizenship right away.
+There is no need to wait to fulfill the usual three- or five-years' U.S. permanent residence requirement.
+(See I.N.A. § 319(d), 8 U.S.C. § 1430(d).)

-This section of the law also works for people whose spouse or parent was granted U.S. citizenship posthumously (after death) under I.N.A.
-Section 329A.
+This section of the law also works for people whose spouse or parent was granted U.S. citizenship posthumously (after death) under I.N.A. § 329A.

-You'll still need to meet the general naturalization requirements, however, such as being 18 years old, being able to speak, read, and write English, showing good moral character, and passing a test on U.S. history and government.
+You will still need to meet the general naturalization requirements, however, such as being 18 years old, being able to speak, read, and write English, showing good moral character, and passing a test on U.S. history and government.
 These will be reviewed at your naturalization interview.